 See years for information about the capitalisation of years of academic study.

 Capitalise north, south etc. in names of areas.
 For example:

 south of England

 Names of centuries later than the tenth century are written in numerals.
-The 'th' after the numeral should be in superscript.
+The 'th' after the numeral should not be in superscript as this causes accessibility issues.
 Century names are hyphenated when they precede a noun.

 He was born in the 12th century.

 Society in 19th-century London was vastly different to today.

 In print, the century name is always written out fully (not in numbers) and is hyphenated when it precedes a noun.

 She lived in the nineteenth century.

 Contact details in asides (sidebars) are displayed in the following format: